 Craig T., Dallas, TX

 Want more games?
 Then, get ready.
-Because, the Horizontal Classics 138-in-1 is here.
-Nearly all the Multi Williams 19-in-1 games, plus 119 more.
+Because, there are Horizontal Classics systems with nearly all the Multi Williams games, plus more.
 Ask about an upgrade.

 In fact, while you are at it, ask about all the really neat upgrades:

 (2) A new LCD/LED monitor (click link for all the reasons to upgrade), $195 to $395.

 (3) Powered stereo speakers that support headphones, $75 to $100.

 The Multi Williams Multicade System -

 (1) Games list, game maker, and original game controllers:

 - Defender, Williams - 1 player with a 2-way up-down joystick and 5 buttons.